pankaj073/csharp_hfdp/README.md

 5. Classes should be open for extension, but closed for modification.

+6. Dependency Inversion Principle

+	Depend upon abstractions.
+Do not depend upon concrete classes.
+	* No variable should hold a reference to a concrete class.
+	* No class should derive from a concrete class.
+	* No Method should override an implemented method of any of its base class.

 ### Benefits of Patterns
 * Shared pattern vocabularies are POWERFUL.